 - taking actions to eliminate the risks posed by products covered by their mandate,

-- affix the CE marking and notified body’s number to the product,
+- affix the CE marking and notified the body’s number to the product,

 - draw up and sign the EU declaration of conformity.

-Manufacturers located outside the EU may be obliged to have an Authorised Representative by the Directives applicable to their products.
-Commercial representatives such as authorised distributors or agents, should not be confused with the “authorised representative” in the meaning of Union harmonisation legislation.
+Manufacturers outside the EU may be obliged to have an Authorised Representative by the Directives applicable to their products.
+Commercial representatives such as authorized distributors or agents, should not be confused with the “authorized representative” in the meaning of Union harmonization legislation.

 Having an Authorised Representative entails specific contractual obligations.
-The EU Blue Guide can help you to understand those obligations and the provisions that are relevant to the agreement.
-Since I am not a lawyer, I can’t provide you with specific legal advice on this topic but an EU contracts lawyer can help you with the necessary arrangements.
-Many of the organizations that have been providing these services for many years have ready-made contracts that fulfil the requirements and can get you set-up quickly.
+The EU Blue Guide can help you understand those obligations and the relevant provisions of the agreement.
+Since I am not a lawyer, I can’t provide you with specific legal advice on this topic, but an EU contracts lawyer can help you with the necessary arrangements.
+Many organizations providing these services for years have ready-made contracts that fulfil the requirements and can get you set up quickly.

 How will Brexit affect your CE Mark?